Angelbear/angelbear.github.io/books/istio-from-a-non-veteran-perspective/02-Istio-Vs-Envoy.md

 To get experience of modifying the spec part, we need to reference envoy's own [documentation site](https://www.envoyproxy.io/docs/envoy/latest/).

 From my personsal experience, envoy configuration is completely unfriendly to freshers of `Istio`.
 The biggest problem of it is that it contains too many terminalogies, covers a lot of topics, but lacks of examples.

+Usually I would go to [envoyproxy github issues](https://github.com/envoyproxy/envoy/issues) and search for keywords.
+I could always get inspirations from the detailed configurations under the issue descriptions and replies.